 The City does not extend services into the SOI, but residents of the SOI and other unsphered unincorporated areas around Temecula utilize the City's parks and recreation services.
 According to City staff, residents who live within the incorporated boundaries pay an annual assessment known as Special Tax Measure C, which was passed in 1997 and is levied at a rate of \$74.44 per parcel for each developed residential property in the City.
 Special Tax Measure C revenues are discussed in greater detail later in this MSR.
 Because of the special assessment, residents of the City are given priority on parks and recreation services offered by the City, including youth sports and aquatics programs.
-Residents of the City's SOI do not pay the assessment and are considered Level 2 priority on community services.
-Because of the high demand for the City's parks and recreation programs, the facilities are overly impacted by residents and Level 2 priority non-residents are unable to participate.
+Residents of the City's SOI do not pay the assessment and are considered Level 2 priority on community services access.
+Finally, all other non-residents are classified as Level 3 priority for community services.
+Because of the high demand for the City's parks and recreation programs, the facilities are overly impacted by residents and Level 2 priority non-residents, meaning that some non-residents are unable to participate.
 While the City does assess participation fees for Level 2 and 3 priority non-residents, participation is often limited by capacity in addition to fee assessments.